tableau/document-api-python/README.md

 # tableausdk-python

 Tableau SDK for Python.
 Currently this contains only the Document API.
-This will evolve.
+We are just getting started and this will evolve.
 Help us by submitting feedback, issues, and pull requests!

 Document API
 ---------------